 Of course, if you’d prefer to use long noodles instead, go for it!

-What kind of peanut butter should I use for peanut butter sauce?
+What kind of peanut butter should I use for the sauce?

 I always prefer crunchy peanut butter to smooth.
 I like having that extra crunch in the bites.
 But obviously a creamy peanut butter is going to give you a smoother sauce.
 So really, there’s no wrong answer here.